 Whether you’re moving into your very first home or you’re relocating to a new location, moving home is incredibly exciting and you’ll be eager to settle into your new environment.
 It will come at no surprise to you, however, that moving home can also trigger a large amount of stress and worry.
 Naturally, your head will be buzzing with jobs, tasks and chores which must be completed before the big day and you may be left feeling overwhelmed.

-As an established and experienced Self Storage Peterborough facility, 1st Access have seen and helped numerous families and individuals move across the country and have become experts in organising a stress-free move.
+As an established and experienced personal storage Peterborough facility, 1st Access have seen and helped numerous families and individuals move across the country and have become experts in organising a stress-free move.
 This is why we have created our straight-forward, no-stress guide to moving home, to share our wisdom and help you feel prepared for the big move.

 Plan, plan, plan